polywrap/documentation/docs/demos/simplestorage-eth.md

 We believe in learning by doing so we've put together a simple tutorial that should only take a few minutes of your time.

-Get an understanding of how Web3API can integrate with a decentralized application (dApp).
+Get an firsthand look at how Web3API integrates with a decentralized application (dApp).

 ## **Prerequisites**

-> _If you're an experienced Web3 dev, chances are you've already done this and can skip to the [website demo](#website-demo)._
+> _If you're an experienced Web3 dev, chances are you've already done this and can skip to the [dApp Overview](#dapp-overview)._

 1. Install the MetaMask Chrome extension [here](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn) and set up your wallet.<br/>